Contemporary Jewish Museum: Architecture

-The building also houses a multi-purpose event space, an auditorium, Wise Sons Deli, and a museum store.

-Reaction
+Reception

 Critic Christopher Hawthorne of the Los Angeles Times praised Libeskind for a "careful balance of explosive and well-behaved forms" and gallery designs that abandon the architect's characteristic slanted walls.
-Likewise, David D'Arcy of The Wall Street Journal sees the museum as a laudable departure from Libeskind's previous work.
-He finds a "lightness to this [museum] that is rare in the architect's work" and that "relieves the surrounding district's glass and steel tourist-mall monotony."
+Likewise, David D'Arcy of The Wall Street Journal saw the museum as a laudable departure from Libeskind's previous work, finding a "lightness to this [museum] that is rare in the architect's work" and that "relieves the surrounding district's glass and steel tourist-mall monotony."